 The Haysom family members were investigated, and authorities soon found out about the tension between Elizabeth and her late parents, and her bizarre escapades in Europe.
 Haysom also behaved strangely during interviews.
 A local man named Donald Harrington contacted police to tell them he had seen Soering with a bruise on his face and bandages on his fingers at a reception held after the Haysoms’ funeral.
 Further, neither Soering nor Haysom was able to provide a convincing explanation for the nearly 600 extra kilometers the police found on their rental car, except to say they got lost repeatedly.
 However, Haysom and Soering stuck to their Washington, D.C. alibi, which proved impossible to dislodge.

 Investigators had little physical evidence to go on.
 No bloody fingerprints from outside parties were found at the crime scene.
 A luminol test on Haysom and Soering’s rental car showed no initial indications of blood.
-By the time authorities requested videotapes of the surveillance cameras from the Marriott Hotel, the tapes from the night of the murders had already been re-recorded.
-A partial bloody shoeprint at the crime scene wasn’t detailed enough to allow comparison.
+The Marriott Hotel manager Yale Feldman would later testify that, in 1985, surveillance camera footage was monitored in real-time by security not recorded.
+A partial bloody shoe-print at the crime scene wasn’t detailed enough to allow comparison.
 Police also found a slightly smeared sock-print, which would later loom large in the case.
 The critical fact, though, is that neither Soering nor Haysom knew that the police hadn’t found fingerprints, videotapes, or other conclusive physical evidence.
 Following standard procedure, the police had kept this information secret.

 As other suspects were excluded, authorities focused more on Elizabeth and Jens.
 During an October 6th, 1985 interview, Soering continued to deny any knowledge of or involvement in the crime.
 Following this interview, the police requested that Soering provide blood, fingerprint, and footprint samples, as Elizabeth had done earlier.
 Instead, Soering emptied his bank accounts, wiped all the fingerprints from his own apartment and car, and fled the United States on October 13th, 1985, casting his full scholarship to the four winds.
 His flight propelled him to the top of the suspect list in the Haysom killings.
 Elizabeth Haysom soon joined him abroad.
 Together, they bummed around Asia and Europe for months, living on odd jobs and petty fraud.